 Hong Kong residents arriving from any location except mainland China, Macau and Taiwan will be denied entry.
 Foreigners arriving from mainland China, Macau or Taiwan who have been overseas in the past 14 days will also be denied entry.
 However, both residents and foreigners from China, Macau and Taiwan without any overseas travel history will be allowed to enter as long as they undergo a mandatory 14-day quarantine.Beginning July 25, arrivals who have visited high-risk countries in the past 14 days will need to provide confirmation of a room reservation in a Hotel for 14 days, starting on the day of their arrival.

-All international flights have been suspended and all borders are closed until July 31.
+Regular international flights to remain suspended until 31 August .
 However, the government of India has agreed to allow U.S air carriers to resume passenger services in the U.S -India market beginning July 23.
-All international flights remain suspended.
+Regular international flights to remain suspended until 31 August.
 All land borders with Bangladesh, Bhutan, Myanmar and Nepal in East and North East India are closed.
 Domestic flights have begun to resume starting June 1.
 All returning residents are required to undergo a 14-day quarantine upon arrival.
-Contaminated zones are under a total lockdown until July 31.
+Contaminated zones are under a total lockdown until August 15.

 Although some domestic restrictions are being lifted, Iran's borders remain closed for travelers.
 However, flights from Turkey have resumed since June 20.
 Parks, gardens and recreational areas are now open while non-essential, indoor businesses remain closed.
 Wearing a face mask in Iran is required.